 We’re now into the final quarter of the year, and it’s time to start making plans for the year ahead.
-2020 has seen some exciting developments in the events industry and there’s a lot to look forward to over the coming months.
-By keeping an eye on some of the top event trends expected for 2021, you can make sure you plan an event to remember.
+This year has seen some exciting developments in the events industry and there’s a lot to look forward to over the coming months.
+By keeping an eye on some of the top event trends expected for next year, you can make sure you plan an event to remember.

 - Emerging technology, including augmented reality and AI, will continue to offer more opportunities for event planning.